 Social networks are full of virtual groups of all types that can help you be more active.
 You’re not alone!

 While you’re committing to taking small steps to exercise every day, try to keep things interesting.
 Work on your upper body one day and your lower body the next.
 Alternate between cardio and strength training.
 Be active indoors one day, then go outside the next.

-As gyms and community centres start reopening, take advantage of the opportunity to try a new activity.
+Why not go to the gym or community centre start reopening and try a new activity?
 Or invite your friends to join you and see what happens.
 Who knows?
 You may just discover a whole new passion.

 - Ready to get started?
 Check out the Lumino Health Fitness Guide.